Senths02/portfolio/src/content/watch-party-data.md

 >1.
 Giving both services equal weight
 >2.
 Leading with BBC Together, with some weight to the Data Pod

-I collated sketches and mock-up’s as a starting point.
+I collated sketches and mock-ups as a starting point.
 <br>

 #### 1. Equal weight